Asymmetric predictability in causal discovery: an information theoretic approach: Directed Mutual Information

-The entropy decomposition in Equation (\ref{eq:mi_decomp}) resembles Fisher's seminal decomposition of the total variation into the sum of within and between variations in the analysis of variance (ANOVA) framework.
-The decomposition plays an important role in developing a metric to quantify asymmetric predictability in the bivariate relationship: the total entropy $H(X, Y)$ may be decomposed to establish a sense of ``symmetric behaviour'' through $MI(X, Y)$ and ``asymmetric behaviour'' through $H(X|Y)$ and $H(Y|X)$.
-Assuming $X$ and $Y$ are not independent, (i.e., $MI \neq 0$), we propose a new formulation of asymmetric predictability between $X$ and $Y$: an asymmetry between $X$ and $Y$ emerges if $H(Y|X) \neq H(X|Y)$.
-Further, if the uncertainty of $X|Y$ is more (less) than the uncertainty of $Y|X$, we posit that $X$ is more (less) predictive than $Y$ in the bivariate relationship.
-As a result, it reveals which of $X$ or $Y$ has a more dominant predictive role to play in driving a departure from a symmetric relationship.
-To formally assess this departure, we define the entropy ratio of $X$ relative to $Y$, denoted by $ER(X|Y)$, as follows:
+\textbf{\emph{Entropy ratio.}} The entropy decomposition in Equation \ref{eqn:identity} resembles Fisher's seminal decomposition of the total variation into the sum of both within and between variations in the analysis of variance (ANOVA).
+Equation \ref{eqn:identity} motivates the development of a metric to quantify asymmetric predictability: the total entropy $H(X, Y)$ may be decomposed to establish a sense of ``symmetric behaviour'' through $MI(X, Y)$ and ``asymmetric behaviour'' through $H(X|Y)$ and $H(Y|X)$.
+Under our proposed tenet of asymmetric predictability, an asymmetry between $X$ and $Y$ emerges if $H(Y|X) \neq H(X|Y)$.
+Comparing $H(X|Y) > \ (\text{or }<) \ H(Y|X)$ reveals if conditioning on $X$ and predicting $Y$ yields less (or more) uncertainty.
+As a result, it highlights which of $X$ or $Y$ has a more dominant predictive role to play in a bivariate relationship.
+We define the entropy ratio of $X$ relative to $Y$, $ER(X|Y)$: